 Arnold Siegel: History and Experience

-After a brief and successful stint in real estate, Siegel returned to accounting, creating a new model in the field of accountancy.
-Blending traditional accounting skills with his talent for creative entrepreurship, Siegel used his business and accounting acumen offering actionable, real-world skills necessary to both maintain and build sustainable and successful businesses.
+After a successful stint in real estate, Siegel returned to accounting.
+Blending traditional accounting skills with his talent for creative entrepreneurship, Siegel used his acumen to develop the actionable, real-world skills necessary to build and maintain successful businesses.

 After two successful decades in corporate America, while simultaneously engaged in a largely self-guided inquiry into the relationship between personal freedom and the rules that govern social, economic and political life, Siegel founded Autonomy and Life.

-When he’s not traveling to teach his Autonomy and Life coursework, Arnold Siegel can be found home in Northern California.
+When he’s not teaching his Autonomy and Life coursework, Arnold Siegel can be found home in Mill Valley, California.
 His time is spent doing what he loves — reading, writing and exploring new questions and challenges inherent in his ever-evolving mode of thought.

 Autonomy and Life: Its Purpose

-The historical purpose of this philosophy is to contribute a unique analytic perspective to the nation’s efforts to impress the practice of responsible autonomy in the lives of its citizens.
+The historical purpose of this philosophy is to contribute a unique analytic perspective to the nation’s demands for responsible autonomy from each of its citizens.